samprietoserrano/fraktur-ocr-transcription/README.md

 ## Spellchecker Options
 The spellchecker has verious terminal command options when run.
 The user can select a combination of the following features for their spellchecker:

-* use hard-coded list of files being spellchecked, or provide your own list
+* use hard-coded list of files being spellchecked, or provide a folder with your own list
-* create a brand new word list/frequency dict or use the pre-exiting one
+* create a brand new word list/frequency dict or use a pre-exiting one
-* use a word list or frequency dict as the corpus for the spellchecker (`word_frequency.load_words(data)` vs `word_frequency.load_json(data)` in the PySpellChecker API)
+* * save or not save the frequency dict created (if not using a pre-existing)
-* include or exclude the CLARIN archival data set (given their origin is medical context which might be deemed not relevant to the book contents)
+* run the spellchecking using either a word list or frequency dict as the corpus (`word_frequency.load_words(data)` vs `word_frequency.load_json(data)` in the PySpellChecker API)
-* save or not save the frequency dict created (if not using a pre-existing)
+* include or exclude the CLARIN archival data set as corpus for spellchecking (given that dataset comes from a medical context and might be deemed not relevant to the book contents)

 I have included a snapshot of the relevant code to help visualize this part of the program.
 ~~~